 Airway

 Cam Ranh is the main airport of Khanh Hoa province, about 35 km from Nha Trang, taking 45 to 50 minutes.
 All domestic airlines currently have flights to Cam Ranh.
-Round-trip ticket prices range from 3 million to 6 million VND, depending on time and departure point.
+Round-trip ticket prices range from 3 million to 6 million VND, depending on the departure point and time.

 Cam Ranh is an international airport with direct flights to Korea, Taiwan, Kazakhstan, and China, and serves as a transit point to Australia, Japan, the US, Indonesia, and Malaysia.